GO Open Data Conference 2026

 May 5 & 6, 2026

 • Workshops.
-Tuesday May 5 - full day of virtual workshops on diverse subjects
+Tuesday May 5 - virtual workshops on diverse subjects

 • Conference.
 Wednesday May 6 - full day in-person conference program hosted by the City of Mississauga

 • Hackathon.
 This has officially returned and included as part of the GOOD26 event.
 Opportunity to participate in-person or virtually.
-More details to follow in the spring.
+More details to follow at the launch during the Conference.

 Building a Coherent Digital Foundation